There’s a lot of information about strength training for MMA right now, but very little in the way of Strength Training for Muay Thai out there.

 Why Strength Train?

 Adding a weight-lifting regimen to your Muay Thai regimen is often a debated topic.
 On one side of the fence, you have those who will tell you that lifting weights won’t increase your striking power (i.e. lifting weights won’t help you kick or punch harder) and even negatively impact your Muay Thai.
-Those on the other side of the fence will tell you that adding supplemental weight training is pretty much the bee’s knees — it will increase increase your striking power, clinch strength, improve your Muay Thai fitness and hell, even do your taxes.
+Those on the other side of the fence will tell you that adding supplemental weight training is pretty much the bee’s knees — it will increase your striking power, clinch strength, improve your Muay Thai fitness and hell, even do your taxes.

 As someone who does a lot of heavy strength training in addition to serious Muay Thai training in Thailand, 5-6 days a week, I feel the truth lies somewhere in the middle of these two arguments.

 Strength Training, when utilized correctly as part of an OVERALL strength and conditioning plan, can provide serious benefits to your Muay Thai.
-And there are a host of OTHER benefits Strength Training can bring too.
+And there is a host of OTHER benefits Strength Training can bring too.

 Strength TrainingIS heavy resistance training done in a very specific format with the express purpose of increasing your body’s MAXIMAL strength (as measured by various compound lift exercises) over time.